 8. Make it Count with Countertops

 Okay, I am going to level with you.
 I splurged big on my countertops.
-I went with a gorgeous Taj Mahal Granite.
+I went with a gorgeous Taj Mahal Quartzite.
 More in a sec.
 Marble is great, but Taj Mahal is more stain-resistant and durable than marble, not to mention it’s less expensive too.
 In the end, the look is breathtaking.
 It made my space.

 Don’t forget that counters take up a ton of visual space in your kitchen.
 Make it count with countertops that wow.
 I promise that people notice.